deweysasser/runbook-framework/README.md

 The framework provides some overall features, including

-* -help -- show how to run this runbook, including the parameters
+* -help|-h -- show how to run this runbook, including the parameters
-* -show -- show the checklist *without* executing it
+* -doc -- show the checklist *without* executing it
+* -verbose|-v -- show the output of each command as it happens

 ### What happened to the output?